j4321/tkcalendar/docs/installation.rst

 .. rubric:: Requirements

 - Linux, Windows, OSX
-- Python 2 or 3 with tkinter + ttk (default for Windows but not for Linux) and babel
+- Python 3 with tkinter + ttk (default for Windows but not for Linux) and babel

 .. rubric:: Install